 Children's Aid Societies have an extremely difficult and vital role to play in protecting children from abject abuse of all kinds.
 It is both a stressful and thankless job, so we commend those individuals who do it.

 However; CAS bodies often support spanking-bans in Canada.
-This is because they've been indoctrinated with false mythology, or are unable to differentiate between abuse and constructive discipline, and are often ignorant of what laws are.
+This is because they've been indoctrinated with false mythology, or are unable to differentiate between abuse and constructive discipline, and are often ignorant of what the specific laws are.
 That's why it's important to educate them on the laws, science, and actual facts in the matter.
 If they were aware of the harms these bans inflict, we believe they would never advocate hurting kids.

 So, why do CAS bodies not educate their workers on this issue?
 Unfortunately, there is a glaring conflict of interest: Sweden proved "spanking bans" provide fertile hunting grounds to harm families for profit.
 CAS funding is proportional to caseload, which is a perverse motivation to manufacture victims where none exist, see Peel CAS for example.
 The damaging result of predatory laws is seized, alienated & abused children, and traumatized shattered families.